 Let us begin with a cellular-based, computational model for an organoid that is rooted in earlier work~\cite{Honda1982,Honda2004,Farhadifar2007a,Staple2010a,Okuda2013,Okuda2015, Bi2015,Sahu2020a}.
 With such a model, we can track changes in cell shape, which can potentially give rise to changes in nuclear shape such that changes in nuclear shape can potentially lead to changes in chromatin organization.
 To this end, let us review recent construction of a what is called a three-dimensional vertex model with boundaries~\cite{Zhang2022}.

-Cells are biomechanical and biochemical learning machines that are not in equilibrium, i.e., they are driven by internal, or active forces.
-The biomechanics of the organoid, which is a collection of cells, is given by the energy functional:
+Cells are biomechanical and biochemical systems that operate out of equilibrium, driven by internal or active forces.
+The biomechanics of an organoid, which is a cluster of cells, is described by the energy functional:

-where $A_{j}$ denotes the $j$th cell total area, the $j$th cell volume is denoted by $V_{j}$, and $\alpha$ labels the faces of the cells, with $\delta_{\alpha,B}=0$ if a cellular face is not at the boundary B of the collective and 1 otherwise.
-Given the quadratic penalty from deviating from a cell's preferred volume and area, $K_V$ and $K_A$ are volume and area stiffnesses, respectively.
-Physically, the volume term represents the bulk elasticity of the cell with $V_0$ denoting a target volume.
-If the area term is expanded to contain a quadratic contribution, a linear contribution, and a constant contribution, it has typically been argued that the quadratic term represents the contractility of the acto-myosin cortex and the linear term, whose coefficient is $-2K_A A_0$, is determined by a competition between cell-cell adhesion and cortical contractility~\cite{Farhadifar2007a,Bi2015}.
-The latter dominates at negative values, corresponding to smaller values of $A_0$, and the former dominates at positive values, corresponding to larger values of $A_0$.
+where $A_{j}$ is the total area of the $j$th cell, $V_{j}$ is its volume, and $\alpha$ represents the faces of the cells.
+The term $\delta_{\alpha,B}$ is 0 if a cell face is not at the boundary B of the collective and 1 otherwise.
+The formula includes penalties for deviations from a cell's preferred volume and area, with $K_V$ and $K_A$ being the stiffness coefficients for volume and area, respectively.
+The volume term reflects the cell's bulk elasticity, with $V_0$ as the target volume.

+The area term, when expanded, includes quadratic, linear, and constant parts.
+It is typically suggested that the quadratic term relates to the contractility of the actomyosin cortex, while the linear term, with a coefficient of $-2K_A A_0$, results from the balance between cell-cell adhesion and cortical contractility.
+Negative values, representing smaller $A_0$, indicate dominance of cortical contractility, and positive values, representing larger $A_0$, indicate dominance of cell-cell adhesion.